 The Bottom Line

 By cultivating these immunity-enhancing habits now, you lay a firm foundation that supports your body in warding off illness as the season progresses.
-This proactive approach to wellness enables you to sustain peak performance, whether you’re in the comfort of your home or managing the demands of your professional life.
+This proactive approach to wellness enables you to sustain peak performance, whether in the comfort of your home or managing the demands of your professional life.